dblock/code.dblock.org/_posts/2012/2012-01-08-warning-toplevel-constant-xyz-referenced-adminxyz.markdown

 end
 {% endhighlight %}

 Finally, [@tilsammans](https://twitter.com/#!/tilsammans) figured it out.
-It’s the same problem as what I have: an Admin namespace and an Admin class.
+It's the same problem as what I have: an Admin namespace and an Admin class.

 > _It was because I also had a class Admin, as well as a namespace Admin.
 Since Admin was a class (a model) it inherited from Object which made the top-level ApplicationController available inside the Admin namespace.
 The reply by Andrew White on _ [_https://groups.google.com/group/rubyonrails-core/browse_thread/thread/bab5e87ee10d2ecb_](https://groups.google.com/group/rubyonrails-core/browse_thread/thread/bab5e87ee10d2ecb)_ lead me to find the right answer.
 In the end I renamed Admin to AdminUser and everything fell into place._